publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch1/m__us_usc_t7_s12c.md

     (c) __Affirmance, modification, set aside, or remand of action__

-        The Commission may affirm, modify, set aside, or remand any exchange decision it reviews pursuant to subsection (b) of this section, after a determination on the record whether the action of the exchange was in accordance with the policies of this chapter.
-Subject to judicial review, any order of the Commission entered pursuant to subsection (b) of this section shall govern the exchange in its further treatment of the matter.
+        The Commission may affirm, modify, set aside, or remand any exchange decision it reviews pursuant to subsection (b), after a determination on the record whether the action of the exchange was in accordance with the policies of this chapter.
+Subject to judicial review, any order of the Commission entered pursuant to subsection (b) shall govern the exchange in its further treatment of the matter.

     (d) __Stay of action__

-        The Commission, in its discretion, may order a stay of any action taken pursuant to subsection (a) of this section pending review thereof.
+        The Commission, in its discretion, may order a stay of any action taken pursuant to subsection (a) pending review thereof.

     (e) __Major disciplinary rule violations__